Hallowdread/travel-website/README.md

 ## Introduction

 Welcome to the Travel Website!
 This README will provide you with an overview of the project.
+You can view the live website at: https://hallowdread.github.io/travel-website/

 ## Features